New Melleray Abbey: Monastic life

 The monks have a daily routine that involves spending a large part of their day in prayer, work, and contemplation.
 In keeping with ancient monastic traditions, they begin their day with Vigils at 3:30 AM, and end their days at 7:30 PM with Compline.
 As of 2020, there were twenty-two monks in residence at New Melleray.

 New Melleray makes its Guest House available to people who would like to make quiet, personal retreats.
 However, in April 2020, the church and guest house were closed so as not to contribute to the spread of the coronavirus.
 The Guesthouse has since reopened for retreats.

+As of March 10, 2026, the abbey has paused receiving new members into the novitiate.

 Trappist caskets

 The Abbey is well known for crafting high-quality wooden caskets, coffins, and urns.
 They do not use the caskets for deceased monks, however, as they observe burial traditions spelled out in the Rule of Saint Benedict, which requires the body be placed in the ground on a bier.
 Former Dubuque Archbishop James Byrne was buried in a casket made by the Abbey, while Cardinal Roger Mahony has reserved a casket for his own eventual use.
 Actress Kate Mulgrew, a native of Dubuque, made a radio commercial for New Melleray's casket business.